mechagrue/profitbricks-powershell/README.md

     + FullyQualifiedErrorId : 406,Profitbricks.SetProfitbricks
 ```

-After successful authentication the credentials will be stored for the duration of Powershell session.
+After successful authentication the credentials will be stored for the duration of  the PowerShell session.

-# How To's:
+## Usage

 These examples assume that you don't have any resources provisioned under your account.
 The first thing we will want to do is create a data center to hold all of our resources.

-#Datacenter
+### Create Data Center

 We need to supply some parameters to get our first data center created.
-In this case, we will set the location to 'us/las' so that this data center is created under the [DevOps Data Center](https://devops.profitbricks.com/tutorials/devops-data-center-information/).
+In this case, we will set the location to `us/las` so that this data center is created under the [DevOps Data Center](https://devops.profitbricks.com/tutorials/devops-data-center-information/).
 Other valid locations can be determined by reviewing the [REST API Documentation](https://devops.profitbricks.com/api/rest/#locations).
 That documentation is an excellent resource since that is what the Profitbricks Powershell module is calling to complete these operations.

 ```
 >$datacenter =  New-PBDatacenter -Name "Example datacenter" -Description "Example description" -Location "us/las"